chymaera96/GraFP/README.md

 # GraFPrint: A GNN-Based Approach for Audio Identification

 This is the official repository for our state-of-the-art audio identification framework based on graph neural networks.
 We demonstrate the code usage for training, audio fingerprint generation and evaluation.
-For more details, refer to the [pre-print](https://arxiv.org/abs/2410.10994) version of our ICASSP 2025 submission.
+For more details, refer to the [paper](https://ieeexplore.ieee.org/abstract/document/10888557) at Interanational Conference on Acoustics, Speech, and Signal Processing (ICASSP) 2025.

 ## Installation Guide